flxo/rogcat/README.md

 ## Examples

+The following examples show a subset of Rogcats features.
+Please check usage in addition!

+### Live

-Capture logs from a connected device and display unconditionally:
+Capture logs from a connected device and display unconditionally.
+Internally rogcat runs `adb logcat -b all`:

 `rogcat`

-Write captured (from `adb logcat`) logs to `testrun.log`:
+Write captured (from `adb logcat -b all`) logs to `testrun.log`:

 `rogcat -o testrun.log`